gaia-platform/gaia-docs/articles/reference/ddl-create-table.md

 ### Optional values

-When you declare an optional value in your DDL, you can specify both optional and unique.
+When you declare an optional value in your Data Definition Language (DDL), you can specify both optional and unique.

 Null values are not considered when evaluating values.